How I got to here . . .

 In 2015, I began a new route as a children's librarian, a field in which I hope to use my teaching skills to affect a broader community of children and their families.
-I am slowly earning a Masters of Library and Information Science at San Jose State University and I work in a school library.
+I am slowly earning a Masters of Library and Information Science at San Jose State University and I work in a public library.
 I review books for the Association of Children's Librarians.
 I am also a volunteer storytime reader for Oakland Public Library's Books for Wider Horizons program.
 I bring a lot of music to my storytimes and am becoming quite proficient on the ukulele.

 I grew up in a ranch house in Indiana surrounded by forests and meadows.
 The land was flat so I could see right off the edge of the horizon.
 When the sun rose, it filled the sky and melted the landscape.

 I wanted to be a children's book illustrator.
 I self-published many books like this one but I did not become a professional children's book illustrator.

 After college, I decided to move to San Francisco and try new types of music.
 I played in my first band.
 We had an excellent weekly gig playing in a cafe-laundromat.
 We got to do our laundry for free.